CodeJooyan/Academy-Crawler/README.md

 # Academy Crawler
-a crawler for accademy courses
+a crawler for academy courses